 The South Carolina State Library provides guidance for excellence in library services.

 The South Carolina State Library sustains and enhances its relationships with partners and those we serve.

 - Strategic Direction III: Participation

 The South Carolina State Library provides equitable access to information.

-The South Carolina State Library creates standards and provides guidance for excellence in library services.
+The South Carolina State Library protects and promotes cultural heritage in the state.

 We outwardly demonstrate who we are as an organization through our values.
 Our people are our greatest resource and our values drive our people.